 While funerals may take place any day of the week, the monks encourage you to plan a day other than Sunday if possible.

-For information or to schedule an appointment to visit the cemetery:
+For information or to schedule an appointment to visit the cemetery write or call:

 The simplicity of a green burial means it does not need to be expensive.
-The costs for a natural funeral are significantly less expensive than a traditional funeral.
+Indeed, the costs for a natural funeral can actually be less expensive than most traditional funerals.

 A green burial is an ecofriendly and cost-effective alternative to a traditional funeral, and significantly reduces the impact on the environment.
 Much of what constitutes a green burial was once standard practice in this country, not the exception.
 At Cool Spring, it means we return the body to the earth as simply as possible.

 Grave markers, if desired, are engraved using local river stones and placed over the burial site.
 Plastic flowers and other ornaments are prohibited in the cemetery.